Estonia Company Registration, Expert Business Setup Services

 FAQ | Frequently Asked Questions

-• How long does it take to register a company in Estonia?
+• How long does it take to open a company in Estonia?

-The processing time for registering a company in Estonia is efficient.
-If you submit your application online via the Commercial Register using e-Residency, it will be processed within one working day.
-If you submit the application through a notary, either in person or via a notarized power of attorney, it will be processed within five working days.
+The processing time for company registration in Estonia is quick.
+Applications submitted online via the Business Register with e-Residency are processed within one working day.
+If you register through a notary, either in person or with a power of attorney, it takes up to five working days.

 • What is the best legal form for opening a company in Estonia?